gokriznastic/HybridSN/README.md

 ## Citation

-If you use this [HybridSN code](https://github.com/gokriznastic/HybridSN) and [S3EResBoF code](https://github.com/swalpa/S3EResBoF) in your research, we would appreciate a citation to the original [paper](paper.pdf):
+If you use this [HybridSN](https://github.com/gokriznastic/HybridSN) and [S3EResBoF](https://github.com/swalpa/S3EResBoF) code in your research, we would appreciate a citation to both the original [paper](paper.pdf):

 	@article{roy2019hybridsn,
         	title={HybridSN: Exploring 3D-2D CNN Feature Hierarchy for Hyperspectral Image Classification},